 Bungy, Canyon Swing, Catapult or All?!

-There are three bungy jump zones in Queenstown: Kawarau Bridge (the first bungy jump in the world), The Ledge (probably the most scenic because of the view of Queenstown in the background) and Nevis Bungy (the highest one in New Zealand at 134m over the Nevis River)!
+There are three bungy jump zones in Queenstown: Kawarau Bridge (the first bungy jump in the world), The Ledge (probably the most scenic because of the view of Queenstown in the background — temporarily closed!) and Nevis Bungy (the highest one in New Zealand at 134m over the Nevis River)!
 So it really depends on whether you love the classic, views or thrills.

 If you’re headed for the Nevis Bungy, there’s also the Nevis Swing and the Nevis Catapult (newest to the AJ Hackett fam) in the same area.
-The Nevis River is gorgeous and one of the best ways to get up close is perhaps swinging upside down or getting shot across the canyon at over 100kph.
+The Nevis River is gorgeous and one of the best ways to experience this is perhaps swinging upside down or getting shot across the canyon at over 100kph.

 Fergburger, Fergbaker & Mrs Ferg

-Every burger we had here was euphoric.
-No wonder they’ve earned the reputation of serving the best burgers in New Zealand (and some say the world!).
+Every burger we had here was epic.
+It’s not hard to understand why they’ve earned the reputation of serving the best burgers in New Zealand (and some claim, the world!).
 We’re talking perfectly grilled patties, generous layers of cheese, the freshest vegetables and fragrant toasted buns.
-There’s even two vegetarian burgers on the menu.
+There are even two vegetarian burgers on the menu.
 ‘Nuff said, everyone, just try Fergburger for yourself.

-For breakfast, Fergbaker (right next to Fergburger) bakes some mean bread and pastries too.
+For breakfast, Fergbaker (right next to Fergburger) bakes some mean bread and pastries.
 They’re famous for their meat pies but my personal favourite is the Pesto Tomato Focaccia (NZ$3.90, comes in a giant version too at NZ$5.90) which just about sent us to bread heaven.

 And if you thought that was over, there’s also gelato next door at Mrs Ferg — Hokey Pokey was a unanimous favourite.